aiven/aiven-docs/static/includes/config-kafka.md

 *boolean*

-**Allow clients to connect to kafka with a DNS name that always resolves to the service\'s private IP addresses.
+**Allow clients to connect to kafka with a DNS name that always resolves to the service's private IP addresses.
 Only available in certain network locations**

 ## `kafka_connect`